DENG-MIT/CRNN/README.md

 Inside each folder, such as case 1/2/3, you will find at least two Julia codes.
 One for traing and the other one for weight pruning.
 Those two files are basically identical, except that the weight pruning includes a function to prune the CRNN weights to further encourage sparsity.

+# Get Started

+Have a look at the code for [case 2](https://github.com/DENG-MIT/CRNN/blob/main/case2/case2.jl).
+The script consists of following parts:
+* Hyper-parameter settings
+* Generate synthesized data
+* Define the neural ODE problem
+* Train CRNN using ADAM

 # Cite
 Ji, Weiqi, and Deng, Sili.
 "Autonomous Discovery of Unknown Reaction Pathways from Data by Chemical Reaction Neural Network."
 The Journal of Physical Chemistry A, (2021), doi: [10.1021/acs.jpca.0c09316](https://pubs.acs.org/doi/full/10.1021/acs.jpca.0c09316), [arXiv](https://arxiv.org/abs/2002.09062)